5 Costly Problems With Your Sales SPIFs

-SPIFs bonuses could be cash bonuses, gift cards, or luxury items like a vacation, new car, or the latest gadget.
+SPIFs bonuses could be cash bonuses, gift cards, or luxury items like a vacation, a new car, or the latest gadget.
 They could also include team bonuses and activities, or “money can’t buy” prizes.When closely analyzed, most short-term sales incentive programs show poor returns and significant missed revenue opportunities. #sales #revops #spiffs Click To Tweet

 Although SPIFs can be very effective if executed well, they can have a negative long-term effect on performance and often deliver diminishing returns over time.
 Poorly planned and executed SPIFs can damage morale and cause employees to disengage from work.